top of page

 The race weekend also includes various driver autograph sessions, allowing fans to get up close to the stars and cars they cheer on during the day.

-Another bonus is the proximity of the track to various national parks and natural areas; Channel Islands National Park, Joshua Tree National Park, Los Padres National Forest, and Angeles National Forest (just to name a few) are all within a short driving distance from Long Beach and the LA area, making for great day-trip ideas for the family to get away from the city and have some adventure.
+Another bonus is the proximity of the track to various national parks and natural areas; Channel Islands National Park, Joshua Tree National Park, Los Padres National Forest, and Angeles National Forest (just to name a few) are all within a short driving distance from Long Beach and the LA area, making for great day-trip ideas for the family to get away from the city and have some adventures.

 Final Thoughts

 Visiting the Grand Prix of Long Beach is a must-do for any hardcore race fan.
 Anyone in Southern California should visit the race, as it is the nicest racing facility, in terms of weather and location, in the area.
-Not much can top sunny skies by the Pacific Ocean as cars race down the streets of Long Beach, and that’s exactly why the race has been held here for so many years.
+Not much can top sunny skies by the Pacific Ocean as cars race down the streets of Long Beach, and that’s exactly why this race has been held here for so many years.